 Product Buildup That Looks Like Dandruff

-Beard balms, waxes, and styling products don’t disappear on their own.
-When they aren’t fully washed out, they dry, break apart, and shed as white residue.
+Balms, waxes, and styling products don’t vanish.
+If they aren’t fully washed out, they dry, crack, and shed.

-What looks like skin flaking is often leftover product announcing that cleansing is out of sync.
+What looks like skin flaking is often yesterday’s product announcing itself.

 The Anti-Dandruff Shampoo Mistake